(0:55) Introduction to Leslie Labruto and how she got into the clean energy sector

 (35:10) Predictions for the energy access sector

-Yi Jean: Can you tell us about your background and how you entered the energy access space, and about Acumen as an organization?
+Distributing Solar: Can you tell us about your background, how you entered the energy access space, and about Acumen as an organization?

-Leslie: My pathway into clean energy was pretty unique: I was raised mostly by my grandmother and my mom, and my grandmother was a tungsten coiler for a light bulb company many years ago.
+Leslie: My pathway into clean energy was unique: I was raised mostly by my grandmother and my mom, and my grandmother was a tungsten coiler for a light bulb company many years ago.
 She was really inspiring for me and watching her work in the harder manufacturing industry made me always want to be an engineer.
-So I studied engineering and when I was quite young I realised I wanted to commit my career to clean energy.
+So, I studied engineering and when I was quite young I realized I wanted to commit my career to clean energy.

 Acumen is a nonprofit, a venture capital fund.
 Primarily, we're focusing on investing in companies and in leaders who are trying to change the way society works and change the way the world tackles poverty.